 Stretching along the north and south shores of Long Island are dazzling beaches known for their family-friendly vibes and natural beauty, and we don't mean just the Hamptons.
 Whether you have younger kids looking for tranquil shores or older kids looking to body surf, there is a Long Island beach for you.
 It's time to get ready for cool sea breezes and the feeling of sand between your toes.

-At Long Island's family beaches you'll find picnic areas, swimming pools, and bathroom complexes along with food trucks and umbrella rentals.
+At these Long Island's family beaches, you'll find picnic areas, swimming pools, and bathroom complexes along with food trucks and umbrella rentals.
 Use our guide to choose the best beach for your family's needs.
-These beaches are open Memorial Day weekend to Labor Day, unless noted.
-Prices listed are for summer 2017.
+These beaches are open from Memorial Day weekend to Labor Day, unless noted.
+Prices listed are for summer 2018.

 If you're in the mood to travel, check out our list of the best family beaches near New York City or our guide to the Jersey Shore area.
-For more family fun, see our Long Island amusement and water parks guide.
+For more family fun, see our guide to Long Island amusement and water parks.

-Enjoy the waves at Jones Beach.
+Enjoy the surf at Jones Beach, but be warned: The waves can get rough.
 Photo by ric shaw/CC BY 2.0

 Jones Beach State Park — Wantagh

-This popular beach has been beckoning families for many years.
-The park is laid out over 6 1/2 miles of beautiful shoreline.
+This popular beach has been beckoning families for years.
+The park is laid out over 6 ½ miles of beautiful shoreline.
 Visitors can swim in the ocean, take a relaxing stroll along the boardwalk, or visit the Theodore Roosevelt Nature Center.
-Fields 3,4, and 5 offer beach access through the park's iconic beach tunnels; fishing is allowed at field 10, and oceanfront parking and the calm waters of Zach's Bay are located at Field 5.
-Note: The waves can become rough at Jones Beach and swimmers are required to swim in designated life-guarded areas.
-Families with young children might prefer Field 6 as it offers mobility mats over the sand, making it easier to travel with strollers and beach gear.
+Fields 3, 4, and 5 offer beach access through the park's iconic beach tunnels; fishing is allowed at field 10; and oceanfront parking and the calm waters of Zach's Bay are located at Field 5.
+Note: The waves can become rough at Jones Beach, and swimmers are required to swim in designated lifeguarded areas.
+Mobility mats over the sand at Fields 2, 6, and Zach’s Bay allow for easier access for visitors with strollers, wheelchairs, and beach gear.
 At lunch time, enjoy traditional food stand favorites such as hot dogs and ice cream.
 In recent years, gourmet concession stands have been added to the amenities with made-to-order pizzas and truffle fries.
 Also, check out the summer concert schedule for the Northwell Health at Jones Beach Theater.
-Jones Beach is crowded on weekends and holidays, so arrive early on those days.
+Jones Beach is crowded on weekends and holidays, so arrive early.
 Bathrooms and changing areas are available at each field.
 Cost: $10 per vehicle or free with seasonal Empire Pass.

 Long Beach Boardwalk — Long Beach

 This family favorite is a great spot for a day of fun.
 One of the best things about Long Beach is its 2.2-mile boardwalk.
 After being destroyed by superstorm Sandy in 2012, the city set out to replace the boardwalk.
 With repurposed wood, local artwork from residents, and historical markers and explanations, a walk along this stretch is interesting and educational.
 Rent bikes (or bring your own) and tour the boardwalk, then head to the sand.
 Umbrellas and chairs are available for daily rental.
 After a day of sea and sand castles, check out the ocean-themed Magnolia Boulevard playground.
-Then, head over to the festive food trucks for lunch.
-Enjoy seafood from Poseidon's Kitchen, Cuban sandwiches from The Miami Grill, or Acai bowls for a healthier option from NY Acai.
-Long Beach is accessible from major Long Island Rail Road stations and ample parking is available.
+Then, enjoy lunch or dinner at one of the many food trucks, restaurants, or concession stands along the boardwalk.
+Long Beach is accessible via the Long Island Rail Road and ample parking is available.
 Weekends at Long Beach are crowded; be sure to arrive early.
 Cost: $12 per person for residents; $15 per person for nonresidents.
 Children 12 and younger are free.

 Nickerson Beach Park — Lido Beach